Hengle/Folkvangr/README.md

 Concept art by Marius Janusonis

 ## Story Synopsis
 The story begins in an isolated hamlet bordered by a dense forest.
 When the local forester doesn’t return from an ill-advised hunting foray in the woods, a search party gathers to look for him.
 The general opinion is that the forester is probably already dead.
-The villagers eventually give up and turn back, but his half-sister continues deeper into the heart of the forest to continue searching.
+The villagers eventually give up and turn back, but the forester's half-sister ventures deeper into the heart of the forest to continue searching.

 The introductory trailer is designed to establish the characters and setting for a more in-depth game production, but the story will be self-contained.
 The tone is intended to be ominous, mysterious, and claustrophobic.
 The characters will experience some rather harrowing and visceral ordeals as they struggle to get out of the forest alive.